MicrosoftDocs/cpp-docs/docs/ide/how-to-organize-project-output-files-for-builds.md

 1. You can reference an assembly directly from your code by using the #using directive, such as `#using <System.Data.dll>`.
 For more information, see [#using Directive](../preprocessor/hash-using-directive-cpp.md).

      The file specified can be a .dll, .exe, .netmodule, or .obj, as long as it is in MSIL.
 The referenced component can be built in any language.
-Using this option, you will have access to Intellisense since the metadata will be extracted from the MSIL.
-The file in question must be in the path for the project; otherwise, the project will not compile and Intellisense will not be available.
+Using this option, you will have access to IntelliSense since the metadata will be extracted from the MSIL.
+The file in question must be in the path for the project; otherwise, the project will not compile and IntelliSense will not be available.
 An easy way to determine whether the file is in the path is to right-click on the #using line and choose the **Open document** command.
 You will be notified if the file cannot be found.

      If you do not want to put the full path to the file, you can use the **/AI** compiler option to edit the search path for #using references.
 For more information, see [/AI (Specify Metadata Directories)](../build/reference/ai-specify-metadata-directories.md).